-There is a large open space area in the village (north of Brodribb Street and about 8.0 hectares) that is not required for open space however, for bushfire purposes, Council mows it from time to time (see Figure 4).
+There is a large open space area in the village (north of Brodribb Street and about 8.0 hectares) that is vacant land and could be used for open space if required (see Figure 4).

 North of this block is the Arboretum.
 The Arboretum is approximately 12.0 hectares and the plantings appear to be native species.
 Reportedly the planting has been undertaken to "spell" some word but whatever the word it does not appear obvious from air photos.
 For the remainder of the Arboretum it has been reserved to see what native species return given that stock have now been fenced out.
-It is reported that a local resident volunteers her time to remove weed species (e.g. Bathurst Bur and African Box Thorn) from the area.
+It is reported that a local resident volunteers her time to remove weed species (e.g. Bathurst Bur and African

+Box Thorn) from the area.